Master the King of All Exercises

 All over the world, people are using exercise to rehabilitate themselves from strokes, heart attacks, spinal cord injuries – you name it.

-However, Joe Average who sleeps on his shoulder funny and wakes up with a little niggle needs complete rest and enough NSAIDs to make John Daly’s liver cringe.
+However, Joe Average who sleeps on his shoulder funny and wakes up with a little stiffness needs complete rest and enough NSAIDs to make a liver cringe.

 Sorry, but you’re going to need to be on crutches, in a back brace, with poison ivy and a punctured lung to get my sympathy.
 And, you’re sure as heck not going to get it if you’re just “really sore” from your workout routine.
 Seriously, dude?